0xSiddhant/SwiftLogger/README.md

 # SwiftLogger

-A package which use to maintain console logs.
+This package provides APIs for logging content in the XCode console app in **debug mode**.